1000 Is. cruising

 - Refresher for those who have taken a course.

-- How to recognize and prevent it.
+- How to recognize, deal with, and prevent dangerous

 - Carbon Monoxide poisoning